 1. Base Cooperative Agreements to Create and Support Centers

 a.
-In accordance with 2 CFR section 200.307 and the below referenced MEP general terms and conditions.
-Program income earned by the nonfederal entity during the project period shall be retained by the nonfederal entity and shall be used by the nonfederal entity in the following order of priority during the funding period:
+In accordance with 2 CFR 200.307 and the below referenced MEP general terms and conditions, program income earned by the non-federal entity during the project period shall be retained by the non-federal entity and shall be used by the non-federal entity in the following order of priority during the funding period:

-(1) First, to finance the nonfederal share of the project (MEP General Terms and Conditions, #12.B.1).
+(1) First, to finance the non-federal share of the project (MEP General Terms and Conditions, #12.B.1).
 This amount is not included on the Schedule of Expenditures for Federal Awards (SEFA);

-(2) Second, all program income earned in excess of that required to meet the minimum nonfederal share shall be added to the funds committed to the project by MEP and the nonfederal entity and must be used for the purposes and under the conditions of the MEP award (commonly referred to as the “additive approach”).
-Program income to be expended under the additive approach must be explained in detail in the center’s approved plans or in a separate written communication to the NIST grants officer and is subject to the prior written approval of the NIST grants officer (MEP General Terms and Conditions, #12.B.2).
+(2) Second, all program income earned in excess of that required to meet the minimum non-federal share shall be added to the funds committed to the project by MEP and the non-federal entity and must be used for the purposes and under the conditions of the MEP award (commonly referred to as the “additive approach”).
+Program income to be expended under the additive approach must be explained in detail in the Center’s approved plans or in a separate written communication to the NIST Grants Officer and is subject to the prior written approval of the NIST Grants Officer (MEP General Terms and Conditions, #12.B.2).
 This amount is included on the SEFA; and

-(3) Third, any remaining unexpended program income shall be deducted from the total allowable project costs to determine the net allowable program costs upon which the federal share of project costs is based, in accordance with written instructions from the NIST grants officer (commonly referred to as the “deductive approach”) (MEP General Terms and Conditions, #12.B.3).
+(3) Third, any remaining unexpended program income shall be deducted from the total allowable project costs to determine the net allowable program costs upon which the federal share of project costs is based, in accordance with written instructions from the NIST Grants Officer (commonly referred to as the “deductive approach”) (MEP General Terms and Conditions, #12.B.3).
 This amount is not included on the SEFA.

 b.
 Program income earned by a subrecipient during the project period shall be retained by the subrecipient and shall be used by the subrecipient in the following order of priority during the funding period:

-(1) First, to finance the nonfederal share of the subaward (MEP General Terms and Conditions, #12.C.1).
+(1) First, to finance the non-federal share of the subaward (MEP General Terms and Conditions, #12.C.1).
 This amount is not included on the SEFA;

-(2) Second, all program income earned in excess of that required to meet the minimum nonfederal share shall be added to the federal and nonfederal funds committed to the subaward and must be used for the purposes and under the conditions of the MEP award as set forth in the terms of the subaward (commonly referred to as the “additive approach”).
-Program income to be expended under the additive approach must be explained in detail in the center’s approved plans or in a separate written communication to the NIST grants officer and is subject to the prior written approval of the NIST grants officer (MEP General Terms and Conditions, #12.C.2).
+(2) Second, all program income earned in excess of that required to meet the minimum non-federal share shall be added to the federal and non-federal funds committed to the subaward and must be used for the purposes and under the conditions of the MEP award as set forth in the terms of the subaward (commonly referred to as the “additive approach”).
+Program income to be expended under the additive approach must be explained in detail in the Center’s approved plans or in a separate written communication to the NIST Grants Officer and is subject to the prior written approval of the NIST Grants Officer (MEP General Terms and Conditions, #12.C.2).
 This amount is included on the SEFA; and

-(3) Third, any remaining program income generated by a subrecipient must be remitted to the nonfederal entity by the subrecipient and shall be deducted from the total allowable project costs to determine the net allowable program costs upon which the federal share of project costs is based, in accordance with written instructions from the NIST grants officer (commonly referred to as the “deductive approach”) (see MEP General Terms and Conditions, #12.C.3).
+(3) Third, any remaining program income generated by a subrecipient must be remitted to the non-federal entity by the subrecipient and shall be deducted from the total allowable project costs to determine the net allowable program costs upon which the federal share of project costs is based, in accordance with written instructions from the NIST Grants Officer (commonly referred to as the “deductive approach”) (see MEP General Terms and Conditions, #12.C.3).
 This amount is not included on the SEFA.